Thunder (DC Comics)

 Thunder (Anissa Pierce) is a fictional character appearing in American comic books published by DC Comics.
 The character was created by writer Judd Winick and artist Tom Raney in the Modern Age of Comic Books.
 She is first mentioned in Green Arrow (vol. 2) #26 (July 2003) and first appears a month later in Outsiders (vol. 3) #1.
 Anissa is a metahuman and the daughter of superhero Black Lightning who can control her density and create shockwaves, but in recent comics she had a major upgrade in her powers, making her a full-fledged electrokinesis user like her dad.

 Pierce is also the older sister of Jennifer, herself a superhero operating under the alias Lightning.
 Against her parents' wishes, Anissa chooses to utilize her abilities to fight crime.
 She is invited and accepts a position with the superhero team the Outsiders.
-Pierce is involved in a relationship with fellow teammate Grace Choi.
+Pierce is involved in a relationship with teammate Grace Choi.

 Along with her presence in various comic books Thunder has made appearances on a number of television shows and appeared in the live action Arrowverse series Black Lightning, portrayed by Nafessa Williams.